-While I recommend syndicating your content, it needs to be done with caution and consideration for your own SEO (Search Engine Optimization) and search rankings.
+While I don't recommend syndicating your content, if you absolutely must, it needs to be done with caution and consideration for your own SEO (Search Engine Optimization) and search rankings.

-Duplicate content and Google Panda
+Duplicate content and Panda

-A content scraper is someone that republishes whole article or blog posts without permission.
-These sites generally have very little authority, and very low Google rankings.
+In general, small business bloggers have nothing to fear from scrapers.
+A scraper is someone that republishes whole article or blog posts without permission.
+These sites generally have very little authority, and very low rankings.

-Google Panda and content scrapers
+Panda and scrapers

 In the past, scrapers were able to make money because Google was not able to do a good job at deciding which version of an article was the original.
-Scrapers could happily reproduce great content that would often-times outrank the original author, driving valuable organic traffic to the scraper instead.
+Scrapers could happily reproduce great material that would often-times outrank the original author, driving valuable organic traffic to the scraper instead.

-Panda makes us safe from content scrapers
+Panda makes us safe from scrapers

-Content syndication and Google Panda
+Syndication and Panda